Niroth36/SimpleEshop/INFRASTRUCTURE.md

 Jenkins is used for continuous integration, specifically:
 - Building the Docker image
 - Pushing the image to Docker Hub
-- Updating the Kubernetes manifests in the GitOps repository
+- Updating the Kubernetes manifests in the GitOps directory

 ### Key Files and Directories
 - `Jenkinsfile`: Defines the CI pipeline